310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 I see.
-It may be a holiday, but that does not mean there are not any people around.
+It may be a holiday, but that does not mean there is no one around.
 Be careful not to crash into anyone.
 Although you are usually very careful about that.
 {% endbubble %}

 {% bubble Madara %}